neilernst/bioViz-node/design-sketch.md

 # July 10
 Realizing that what we really need is the granularity of 'fragment_id', as each Gene (CALU) is then divided into fragments, which have an associated expression.
 So the form should hav eanother search function, "list all fragments" from this gene.

+# Migrating to Heroku
+Heroku's pg database only allows for 10k rows, so I am deleting experiement 2 and chip 29.
+I am also removing genes that start with letters greater than E.